 The error message above indicates that the yum package is not installed.

-Another option is to specify the full path to yum to verify if it’s installed.
+One method is to specify the full path to yum to verify if it’s installed.
 You can do so by running:

 # /usr/bin/yum -bash: yum: command not found

-Method 2: Re-install the Yum Utility
+Method 3: Re-install the Yum Utility (Automatic)

 If yum is missing, you can re-install it by downloading the yum tool from here.
 Download the appropriate yum package depending on the Linux distribution you are using.

 For Red Hat, you can download yum from their Red Hat Customer Portal but need an active subscription before you can download it.

 Once downloaded on your computer, use the rpm utility to install yum.

 “Yum command not found” error can have several possible causes: yum package not installed, incorrect path, or command used on wrong OS.
 Fix by installing the package or specifying the path if already installed.

 If you’re still experiencing yum errors after following our solutions, you may have a bigger issue with your system.
 If this is the case, let me know what version of yum you are using and what error you are getting so I can help figure out what is wrong.